Requesting an EHC Needs Assessment

 • a request for an EHC Needs Assessment is received by the SEND Assessment and Review team

-• the information is discussed by a panel and the local authority makes a decision on whether to carry out an EHC Needs Assessment
+• the information is discussed by a expert panel consisting of Education Psychologists, health representatives, social care representatives and other education professionals.
+The local authority will consider the information presented and make a decision on whether or not to carry out an EHC Needs Assessment

 EHC Needs Assessment